lightstep/cloud-native-observability/07 - effective-slo.md

 past years.
 Driven in no small part by a bunch of businesses selling you data shovels, we're encouraged to collect and quantify increasingly fine-grained data about everything that happens in the course of doing business.
-Contacts with customers, logins and logouts, session lengths, what links people click in email, who downloads reports or responds to targeted advertising, how often someone waits before asking for help, etc. This data obsession has also turned inwards, as companies track ever finer details of their development, marketing,
+Contacts with end-users, logins and logouts, session lengths, what links people click in email, who downloads reports or responds to targeted advertising, how often someone waits before asking for help, etc. This data obsession has also turned inwards, as companies track ever finer details of their development, marketing,